wso2-attic/module-kafka/README.md

 ## Ballerina as a Kafka Consumer

-Service kafkaService is subscribed to topic 'test-topic' on remote kafka broker cluster.
+Here service 'kafkaService' is subscribed to topic 'test-topic' on remote Kafka broker cluster.
 In this example, offsets are manually committed inside the resource by setting property autoCommit = false at service level annotation.

 ```ballerina